tobiscode/disstans/docs/_sources/tutorials/tutorial_4.rst.txt

     ...     return p_sec, p_vol_rot, noise_cor, var_en, cov_en

 Now we can create the "true" timeseries, as well as a "data" timeseries that contains noise.
-As before, we first create the :class:`~geonat.models.Model` objects, then evaluate them to get the two timeseries, then make :class:`~geonat.timeseries.Timeseries` objects out of them, add them to the station as the two timeseries ``'Truth'`` and ``'Displacement'``, and finally add the model objects to the station as well.
+As before, we first create the :class:`~disstans.models.Model` objects, then evaluate them to get the two timeseries, then make :class:`~disstans.timeseries.Timeseries` objects out of them, add them to the station as the two timeseries ``'Truth'`` and ``'Displacement'``, and finally add the model objects to the station as well.

 .. doctest::

     >>> from copy import deepcopy
-    >>> from geonat import Timeseries
+    >>> from disstans import Timeseries
-    >>> from geonat.models import Arctangent, Polynomial, SplineSet
+    >>> from disstans.models import Arctangent, Polynomial, SplineSet
     >>> mdl_coll, mdl_coll_synth = {}, {}  # containers for the model objects
     >>> synth_coll = {}  # dictionary of synthetic data & noise for each stations
     >>> for station, angle in zip(net, angles):